0xNomind/gensyn-ai-cpu-do/README.md

 * After login, your terminal starts installation.

+* Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N] N

 ### Screen commands
 * Minimize: `CTRL` + `A` + `D`
 * Return: `screen -r swarm`